-To learn more about how to effectively build muscle using resistance bands instead of weights, we spoke to Seamus Sullivan, a certified strength and conditioning coach and a certified Precision Nutrition professional who has been training clients for more than seven years.
+To learn more about how to build muscle using resistance bands instead of weights, we spoke to Seamus Sullivan, a certified strength and conditioning coach and a certified Precision Nutrition professional who has been training clients for over seven years.

 Keep reading to learn expert tips on how to build muscle using resistance bands and increase your gains even if you don’t have access to weights.

 Ultimately, muscle building is the process of hypertrophy.
 Hypertrophy occurs in a two-step process in which you first break down muscle fibers through high-intensity training (typically resistance training workouts).
 Then, as long as your body has a sufficient supply of amino acids from dietary protein and adequate caloric intake to support muscle repair, the process of muscle protein synthesis will help prepare and rebuild your muscle fibers to be stronger and larger.

 “The usual factors for hypertrophy are mechanical tension, muscle damage, and metabolic stress,” Sullivan said.
 “Mechanical tension is when a load is placed upon a muscle while the muscle goes through a full range of motion.
 This leads to muscle damage that, with rest, will now allow the muscles to grow.
 Lastly, metabolic stress creates signals which have similar effects to mechanical tension to initiate hypertrophy.”

 Sullivan also noted that to promote hypertrophy, resistance training exercises need to be performed in sets close to failure.